Advanced Cognitive Behaviour Therapy training in assessment and interventions with complex cases in mental health and addictions.

 - Teaching staff

-The paper is taught by Senior Clinical Psychologists who have considerable experience in CBT.
+The paper is taught by Senior Clinical Psychologists who have considerable experience in teaching CBT.
 They attend national and international workshops and conferences, which ensures they keep abreast of the latest developments in CBT.

 - Paper Structure